Mobile & Temporary Food Vendors

 Mobile Food Units

 A Food Truck is defined as a mobile food unit that is permitted to operate at an approved location for a period of time exceeding fifteen (15) minutes.
 Locations are pre-approved and separate permits must be obtained for each location sought.
-Permits are valid for six (6) months and permit fee per location is $200.
 A Food Truck that wants to operate as a Mobile Food Unit (above) may submit for that permit separately.
 Food Trucks operating during a single event must submit Permit Type - Temporary.
+Permit options - 6 or 12 months.